ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     * ``LoadBalanceEfficiency``
         This type computes the load balance efficiency, given the present costs and distribution mapping.
 Load balance efficiency is computed as the mean cost over all ranks, divided by the maximum cost over all ranks.
+        Until costs are recorded, load balance efficiency is output as `-1`; at earliest, the load balance efficiency can be output starting at step `2`, since costs are not recorded until step `1`.

     * ``ParticleHistogram``
         This type computes a user defined particle histogram.